 Third, remain committed for the long haul.
 The struggle for justice and the struggle for peace is a long-distance run.
 Find a way to rest "because this battle of ours isn't going to end soon."
 We have a summons to become prisoners of prophetic hope, declares the prophet Zechariah.
 Consequently, our exacting task is to keep track of not only our wounds and suffering, but also our strengths and our tremendous possibilities for coming together to take decisive steps as communities of struggle and hope "toward widening and strengthening human democracy."
-If we are to rid the world of the problem of race and racism, it is by first ridding our bodies of this contagious evil.
+If we are to rid the world of racism, it is by first ridding our bodies of this contagion-white body supremacy.